 In Seggiano, ancient flavours and olive oil

-Come and discover the village of Seggiano and Seggiano olive oil.
-Stroll among the centuries-old olive trees and taste Seggiano olive oil PDO with the producer.
-Savour Tuscan dishes at lunchtime.
-Visit the Olive Oil Museum with a tour guide and admire the world’s largest plant fed by aeroponic technology.
+Come and discover the village of Seggiano and the Seggiano olive oil.
+Stroll among the centuries-old olive trees and taste Seggiano DOP olive oil with the producer.
+Savour Tuscan cuisine at lunchtime.
+Visit the Oil Museum with a guide.

 What you’ll do

-- Visit the Seggiano Olive Oil Museum with a tour guide
+- Visit the Oil Museum with a guide

 What to expect

-You will take a walk among the Olivastra Seggianese olive trees.
-You will learn about the fascinating history of this plant, the cultivation of the olives and the methods of preserving extra virgin olive oil.
+You will take a walk among the olive trees of Olivastra Seggianese.
+You will learn about the fascinating history of this plant, the cultivation of the olives and the methods for preserving extra virgin olive oil.

-After tasting two types of Olivastra Seggianese olive oil from our own production, we will continue the food and wine tour by tasting some traditional Tuscan dishes such as bruschetta, cream of potato, ciambellone and ice cream made with our olive oil, paired with a glass of wine.
+After tasting 2 types of Seggiano PDO oil together, we will continue the food and wine tour, tasting some typical Tuscan dishes such as bruschetta, cream of potato, ciambellone and ice cream made with our oil, 1 glass of wine.

-In a 19th-century cistern, the roots of a seggianese olive tree grow freely in the void.
-The trunk and foliage of the tree form the space of a small square, immediately above the cistern, overlooking the olive groves and chestnut woods of Mount Amiata.
-The olivastra in the cistern is the largest plant in the world fed with aeroponic technology.
+After lunch, you will visit the Olive Oil Museum with your guide.
+In a 19th-century cistern, the roots of a seggianese olive grow freely in the void.
+The olive tree in the cistern is the world’s largest plant fed with aeroponic technology.